jamiis/dotfiles/README.md

 dotfiles
 ========
+NOTE: submodules exist so clone with `--recursive`

+### Setup

-Symbolically link to these files.
+Symbolically link to these files so they update with `git pull`s

 ```
-ls -s path/to/dotfiles/bashrc ~/.bashrc
+ln -s path/to/dotfiles/bashrc ~/.bashrc
 ```

 Or, if you already have a .bashrc file you can maintain both.